OliverBalfour/Mirror/README.md

 The workflow involves using Expo to manage the development process, so you can use `npm run web` and scan a QR code in the Expo app to run a hot-reloading Android version.
 The release Android version does not use Expo to build.
 The React Native and remote Redux devtools are used, and the app is used to plan its own development, ironing out usability issues.

+Performance ideas:

+- Use `React.memo()` HOC (`export default React.memo(MyComponent)`) for pure component memoisation.
+- Render one screen at a time, or multiple if transitions are more annoying.

 **Design**

 Evidence based scheduling is incorporated into the Kanban board.
 You can estimate times and get corrected estimates back.
 There is a timeline view where you can look at how long it will take you to finish everything on a probability distribution curve (web only).